felias-fogg/dw-link/docs/manual.md

 * __ATmega168__, __ATmega168A__, __ATmega168PA__, ATmega168PB,
 * __ATmega328__, __ATmega328P__, __ATmega328PB__

 I have tested the debugger on MCUs marked bold.
 The untested PB types appear to be very very difficult to get.
 I excluded the ATtiny13 because it behaved very strangely and I was not able to figure out why.
-The two ATmegas that are stroke out have program counters with some bits stuck at one (see [Section 8.9](#section89)).
+The two ATmegas that are stroked out have program counters with some bits stuck at one (see [Section 8.9](#section89)).
 For this reason, GDB has problems debugging them and dw-link rejects these MCUs.

 Additionally, there exist a few more exotic MCUs, which also have the debugWIRE interface: